wking/lesson-manager/04-howto.md

 Pretty easy.
 After you do that you probably want to change something at your `index.html`, add the dependencies to your `.gitignore`, save the changes and update your git remote repository.

+You might also want to do or reuse a lesson collection (like "shell-based-bc" above), but that's another story (an easy one, but for later).